maghwa/Managenie/README.md

 ### Welcome Interface:
 ![6004d231-5c4b-491e-9065-3b4be90816e9](https://user-images.githubusercontent.com/87017143/215352708-5bd18f3a-cda7-4203-8844-01178b3dfa64.jpg)
- when you click on 'Login button' it leads you to Login Interface  where you can Log in , the other Button is for the SignUp.You found Quote of the day with animation and generated randomly
+When you click on 'Login button' it leads you to Login login interface where you can Log in , the other Button is for the SignUp.You found Quote of the day with animation and generated randomly

  ### SignUp Interface: